selimrbd-archives/sentiment-analysis/README.md

 * :heavy_check_mark: Build a simple Sentiment Analysis predictive model
 * :heavy_check_mark: Build an API around the model
-* :white_check_mark: Integrate the API with docker
+* :heavy_check_mark: Integrate the API with docker
 * :white_check_mark: Deploy the docker image on the cloud